-I still remember vividly how my mom and I spent many evenings making Japanese Hamburger Steak.
+I still remember vividly how my mom and I spent many evenings making Japanese Hamburger Steak or Hambagu (ハンバーグ).
 If I was home, she would call me around 4:30 PM and always encouraged my presence in the kitchen.
-And I didn’t mind most of the time, unless I was in the middle of a novel that I couldn’t stop reading.
-And that’s how I learned cooking Japanese food from her.
+Unless I was in the middle of a novel that I couldn’t stop reading, I didn’t mind helping her out most of the time.
+That’s how I learned cooking Japanese food from her.

 As I mentioned earlier, Hambāgu in Japan is typically made from both ground beef and ground pork, and the common ratio is 7 : 3.
 Japanese supermarkets sell a convenient package of both ground beef and ground pork (we call it Aibiki-Niku 合いびき肉) so that we don’t have to buy the meat separately.
 We use this Aibiki Niku for Korokke, Spaghetti Meat Sauce, and Hambāgu recipes.

 Important tips on making perfect hamburger steak